 As the standardized testing landscape continues to shift, and the majority of colleges and universities have announced continued policy changes for the 2021-22 admissions cycle, our team is here to help you understand the latest testing policy news.
 For some background information about test optional review and what that means, check out our previous post.
 For an up-to-date list of test optional schools at this time, check out our list here.
 Here, we will address the latest news and answer some key questions about the testing landscape.

 I’ve heard some schools are “test blind” or “test free.”
 What do these mean and is there a difference?

 There is no difference between the terms, though “test free” is considered to be more inclusive.
 For the purposes of this blog, we’ll use the term “test free” to represent both.

-Indeed, a few colleges have opted to go test blind.
-Test blind is different from test optional.
+Indeed, a few colleges have opted to go test free.
+Test free is different from test optional.
 Under a test-optional policy, colleges still welcome test scores from students who choose to submit them and consider them a valuable data point and part of the review process if testing is available.
 At the same time, they are confident in reviewing a file without a test score and still rendering a fair decision—in other words, students without scores are not disadvantaged.

-How will this affect the Class of 2022 and beyond?
+How will this affect the Class of 2023 and beyond?

 Policies are changing quickly, but we are here to help and will keep you as informed as possible.
 If you have specific questions about how to navigate test-optional or test-blind admissions, our admissions coaches can help.
 Contact us to learn more today.